athomasq/athomasq.github.io/essays/steve.md

 **STEVE:**  I don't see any empirical evidence for that hypothesis at all.
 You have to be more rigorous than that if you want to work in venture.

-**Stephen:**  Let me try to put it another way.
+**Stephen:**  I have another idea.
 As investors we're always talking about self-fulfilling prophecies and founders creating the future they want to see, and we also talk about latent value and unutilized assets.
 What if we there's an opportunity like that here.
 If everyone is funding Steves, maybe there are hidden gems among the non-Steves?
 And by finding them, we create a new source of value?

 **STEVE:**  Don't be silly.

 **Stephen:**  I'm not!
 I'm being serious.

 **STEVE:**  Okay, real talk.
 We have a fiduciary duty to our LPs.
 We're professionally obligated make investments that, in our judgement, will produce the best returns.
 We can't just fund any old James or Jason or Jake to prove some theoretical hypothesis around unappreciated talent.
-That would be unprofessional and unethical and a complete dereliction of duty.
+That would be completely unprofessional and borderline unethical.

 **Stephen:**  Wouldn't our LPs back us if we explained the arbitrage opportunity here?

-**STEVE:**  What do you think our LPs would say if we went and invested in Ryan in pursuit of some nebulous arbitrage, and our returns suffered as a result?
+**STEVE:**  What do you think our LPs would say if we went and invested in Brian in pursuit of some nebulous arbitrage, and our returns suffered as a result?

 **Stephen:**  I don't think they'd be pleased.